Snake bites and avoidance

 - Put hands in holes or cracks or poke holes with sticks as this may disturb snake residents.

-- Put hands blindly down into rucksacks, rather, empty out contents and visually inspect.
+- Put hands blindly down into rucksacks.
+Instead, empty out contents and visually inspect.

-- Climb trees as these may hide snakes especially if camouflaged.
+- Climb or shake trees as these may hide snakes especially if camouflaged.

 - Swim in water covered with leaf litter and organic matter which might be hiding snakes.